 Israel has not provided any official explanation for the attack.
 Prime Minister Benjamin Netanyahu has called it "a tragic accident", while governments and UN agencies have reacted with anger.

-"It is unacceptable that journalists are injured and killed in the line of duty", wrote Sweden's Foreign Minister Maria Malmer Stenergard (The Moderate Party) to TT on Monday.
+"It is unacceptable that journalists are injured and killed in the line of duty", wrote Sweden's Foreign Minister Maria Malmer Stenergard (M) to TT on Monday.

-The attack may constitute a war crime, according to several analysts and international law experts.
-Medical personnel and media workers are, like all civilians, protected under international law.
-An attacking military power is also required to exercise special caution when it comes to hospitals and other healthcare facilities.
+The attack can constitute a war crime, according to several analysts and international law experts.
+Medical staff and media workers are, like all civilians, protected under international law.
+An attacking military power is also obliged to exercise special caution when it comes to hospitals and other healthcare facilities.

 In Israel's attack on Nasser Hospital on August 25, five journalists were killed: